Shivanikanodia/attrition-prediction-unity-mlflow/README.md

 Gaining an initial understanding of the dataset.
 Identifying key features and data types.
 Checking for missing or inconsistent data.

-2. Data Preprocessing
+3. Data Preprocessing
 Handling missing values.
 Encoding categorical variables.
 Normalizing numerical features for modeling.

-3. Exploratory Data Analysis (EDA)
+4. Exploratory Data Analysis (EDA)
-Analyzing trends, patterns, and distributions using Python and SQL.
+Analyzing trends, patterns, and distributions using Python.
 Identifying relationships between features and employee attrition.

-4. Data Visualization
+5. Data Visualization
 Visualizing trends and key findings using:
 Python (Matplotlib, Seaborn).

-Power BI/Tableau for interactive dashboards.
-5. Feature Selection
+6. Feature Selection
 Identifying the most important predictors of employee attrition using:
 Correlation matrices.
 Feature importance from machine learning models.

-6. Model Selection and Training
+7. Model Selection and Training
 Using machine learning algorithms to predict employee attrition:
 Logistic Regression.
 Random Forest.

-7. Model Evaluation
+8. Model Evaluation
 Evaluating model performance using:
 Accuracy.
 Precision, Recall, and F1-Score.
 ROC-AUC Curve.

-8. Classification Report and Accuracy
+9. Classification Report and Accuracy
 Generating a detailed classification report.
 Explaining the accuracy and implications of the model's predictions.

-9. Conclusion and Sources
+11. Conclusion and Sources
 Summarizing insights and actionable recommendations for reducing employee attrition.
-Listing references and tools used in the project.

 Tech Stack

 ## Languages: